Why the Name Change?

 We will begin with some background.
 The term “IBL” (inquiry-based learning) has been used since the late 1990’s to describe a set of practices of teaching with inquiry.
 However, using this term has had the effect of excluding many from our communities for at least two different reasons we describe below.
 The IBL Communities initiative, begun in 2014 with the Upstate New York IBL Consortium, has always had a goal of bringing together instructors from all different backgrounds so that we can all benefit from our collective experience and expertise.
 If some populations of instructors feel marginalized in the community for any reason, then we all suffer from that loss of participation.

-With this in mind, we had two major reasons for the change of the name of our network of communities.
+With this in mind, we had two major considerations when deciding to change the name of our network of communities.

 R. L. Moore was a topologist, and a professor at the University of Texas from 1920-1969.
 His method of teaching was distinctive, and had some features of inquiry teaching -- students did serious mathematical work, and Moore crafted hints for each student based on his understanding of their thinking.
 In the late 1990’s, a group of his former students began hosting annual conferences in his honor and spreading the word about “Moore method” or “modified Moore method” teaching.
 These conferences drew many mathematicians into a community that shared inquiry-based teaching practices, and by the mid 2000’s were using the (then) new acronym IBL to describe this method of teaching [reference].